prabhupavan/Linear-Regression/Decision Trees/README.md

 There are many ways to tackle this problem through hyperparameter tuning.

 We can set the maximum depth of our decision tree using the ***max_depth*** parameter.
-Each decision tree has a maximum number of levels permitted. max_depth represents this number.
+Each decision tree has a maximum number of levels permitted. ***max_depth*** represents this number.

 Another way is to set the minimum number of samples for each spilt.
-It is denoted by min_samples_split.
+It is denoted by ***min_samples_split***.
 Here we specify the minimum number of samples required to do a spilt.

-min_samples_leaf – represents the minimum number of samples required to be in the leaf node.
+***min_samples_leaf*** – represents the minimum number of samples required to be in the leaf node.
 The more you increase the number, the more is the possibility of overfitting.

-max_features – it helps us decide what number of features to consider when looking for the best split.
+***max_features*** – it helps us decide what number of features to consider when looking for the best split.
 There are many ways to tackle this problem through hyperparameter tuning.

 ### Pruning :